 Valletta, Mdina & The Wonders Of Malta

-Spend a day on fascinating sister island Gozo
+Spend a day on Gozo, Malta's fascinating sister island

-Explore the island's interior, including historic Mosta and 'silent city' Mdina
+Explore the island's interior, including historic Mosta and the 'Silent City' of Mdina

-Valletta's 'Three Cities' were home to the Knights of St John
+Valletta's 'three cities' - home to the Knights of St John

 Enjoy an evening in a traditional restaurant